hfhbd/kotlinx-serialization-csv/README.md

 ## Limitations

-- The order of the properties of the class must match the order of the header/fields!
+- The order of the properties of the class must match the order of the fields!
 - All whitespaces are trimmed.
 - Because this format does not have any delimiters, there is no check, if a given length is too long and consumes the next value.